-1. Your AC Unit Isn’t Damaged by Snow
+1. Your AC can Handle Snow

 2. Covering Your Air Conditioner Can Cause Mold